odelot/aws-mqtt-websockets/README.md

 Implementation of a middleware to use AWS MQTT service through websockets.
 Aiming the esp8266 platform

 ## ChangeLog
-* **1.3.0** - update lib and pubsubclient example to use the newest versions of arduino/esp (2.7.3), adruinoWebSocket (2.2.0) and pubsubclient (2.8.0) - now you need to use a certificate to connect to AWS - you can use the one in the pubsubclient example that expires in 2037
+* **1.3.0** - update lib and pubsubclient example to use the newest versions of arduino/esp (2.7.3), arduinoWebSocket (2.2.0) and pubsubclient (2.8.0) - now you need to use a certificate to connect to AWS - you can use the one in the pubsubclient example that expires in 2037
 * 1.2.0 - using pubsubclient there isn't the "many reconnection issue" (see pubsubclient example to migrate from paho) - get time from pool.ntp.org - tested with arduinoWebSockets v.2.1.0, arduino/esp sdk 2.4.1 and pubsubclient version v2.6.0
 * 1.1.0 - can use AWS STS temporary credentials - change some dynamic to static memory allocation to avoid memory fragmentation
 * 1.0.1 - works with arduinoWebSockets v.2.0.5 and arduino/esp sdk 2.3.0